Metric-Free Individual Fairness in Online Learning: Introduction

-\xhdr{Solving open problems in \cite{GillenJKR18}.} The most related work to ours is \cite{GillenJKR18}, which studies the linear contextual bandit problem subject to individual fairness with an unknown Mahalanobis metric.
+\xhdr{Solving open problems in \cite{GillenJKR18}.} The most related work to ours is \cite{GillenJKR18}, which studies the linear contextual bandit problem subject to individual fairness constraints with respect to an unknown Mahalanobis metric.
 Similar to our work, they also assume an auditor who can identify fairness violations in each round and provide an online learning algorithm with sublinear regret and a bounded number of fairness violations.
 Our results resolve two main questions left open in their work.
-First, we assume a weaker auditor who only identifies a single fairness violation (as opposed to all of the fairness violations in their setting).
-Second, we remove the strong parametric assumption on the Mahalanobis metric and work with a broad class of similarity functions that need not be metric.
+First, we assume a weaker auditor who is only required to identify a single fairness violation (as opposed to all of the fairness violations in their setting).
+Second, we remove the strong parametric assumption regarding the Mahalanobis metric and instead work with a broad class of similarity functions that need not take a metric form.

 Starting with \cite{JosephKMR16}, there is a different line of work that studies online learning for individual fairness, but subject to a different notion called meritocratic fairness \citep{JabbariJKMR17,JosephKMNR18, KannanKMPRVW17}.
 These results present algorithms that are ``fair'' within each round but again rely on strong realizability assumptions--their fairness guarantee depends on the assumption that the outcome variable of each individual is given by a linear function. \cite{GuptaK19} also studies online learning subject to individual fairness but with a known metric.
 They formulate a one-sided fairness constraint across time, called fairness in hindsight, and provide an algorithm with regret $O(T^{M/(M+1)})$ for some distribution-dependent constant $M$.